confluentinc/ksql/design-proposals/klip-32-sql-testing-tool.md

     expects an exception to be thrown with the specified message and type.
 - The `--@topic.denylist` directive will ensure that any topics matching the denylist will not be present at the end of the test execution.

+### Global Checks

+These are a set of checks that will happen without any directive or `ASSERT` statement.
+Some checks that we may consider including:

+- _Processing Log Check_: this check will ensure that there are no failures in the processing log.
+    If the test case intends to check that the processing log contains certain entries, this check can be disabled on a test-by-test basis and assert via `ASSERT DATA` on the processing log stream.

 ### Language Gaps